yacavalcante/yacavalcante/README.md

 ## Resume
-Professional with solid experience in administrative management, customer service, and team leadership, working in sectors such as retail, services, and supplier management.
+Professional with experience in administrative management, customer service, and team leadership, working in sectors such as retail, services, and supplier management.
 Currently working as an Administrative Supplier Management Assistant at Renner, responsible for contract administration, occupancy costs, and